The-Academic-Observatory/observatory-platform/docs/tutorials/telescope/organisation_class.md

         if self.extra1 is None:
             expected_extra = {"extra1": "expected_value"}
+            raise AirflowException(
-            raise AirflowException(f"Value for extra1 is not set in 'extra' of telescope, " f"extra example: {expected_extra}")
+                f"Value for extra1 is not set in 'extra' of telescope, " f"extra example: {expected_extra}"
+            )
         return True

     def task1(self, releases: List[MyOrganisationRelease], **kwargs):
-        """ Add your own comments.
+        """Add your own comments.

         :param releases: A list of MyOrganisationRelease instances
         :param kwargs: The context passed from the PythonOperator.